top of page

 The Meaning of Life, Rubinshteinic Edition

-A man standing lonely beside a sea
+A man standing lonely beside a sea, pondering the meaning of life.

 However, you can ask, "Why am I here?"
 Well, you are here because you were born successfully, and didn’t die, yet.
 That’s all to it, really.